By Grant Edrington – Updated May 3, 2023

 Divvy offers a unique path to homeownership compared to more traditional programs.
 In addition to financial requirements that support diverse income types, your monthly payment can include savings towards your home ownership goals, like a down payment on your future home.

 Simply apply with Divvy to see if you can get prequalified for a home-shopping budget.
 Choose from any Divvy-ready home (quicker move-in and no offer required), or a Divvy-approved home already on the market, so long as it fits within your budget.
 If you love your home, you’ll have the option to purchase it within a few years.
-If you decide you don’t want to buy the home, you can walk away with your Divvy savings as long as you stay in your Divvy home for 3 years.
+If you decide you don’t want to buy the home, you can walk away with your Divvy savings, minus a relisting fee equal to 2% of the initial purchase price.

 FAQs About FHA Loans